In this Article

 • Infections that happen too often, like thrush.

 Foods That Keep You Hydrated During Pregnancy

 Cucumbers have a 95% water content, and are the perfect crunchy accompaniment to meals, or can be eaten alone as a snack.
-You can even incorporate cucumbers into a salad or dip long slices of cucumber in a dip.
+You can even incorporate cucumbers into a salad or have long slices of cucumber with a dip.

 Known for their high water content, watermelons are recommended to anyone facing dehydration or low hydration.
 These taste great and keep you feeling hydrated throughout the day.

 Another melon with a high water content, muskmelons are a great choice if you’re looking for something that isn’t too sweet, yet hydrates you.
 Cut cubes of muskmelon and store them in the refrigerator for an instant snack, every time you feel hungry or thirsty.